yamumena/yamumena/README.md

 ###

-<p align="left">I'm Yamu, a data scientist excited to explore the various applications and explanations that this discipline offers.
+<p align="left">I'm Yamu, a data scientist excited to explore the various applications that this discipline offers.
 I like to think of myself as a modern detective 🔍, but instead of searching for clues at a crime scene, I seek answers in piles of data! 😄 From small curiosities to big challenges, I delve into it all.
 In this repository, you'll find a collection of projects.
 Each project stems from a question that has inspired me at some moment of reflection or observation of the world around us. 😊</p>

 ###